janaom/gcp-de-project-weather-forecast-sms-with-airflow/README.md

 ![Screenshot (1609)](https://github.com/janaom/gcp-de-project-weather-forecast-sms-with-airflow/assets/83917694/ea847f9f-c2b1-4b7f-ba88-ee031c0ec49c)

 Twilio's WhatsApp messaging service allows freeform messages outside of message templates only within a 24-hour window.
 After that, you must use approved message templates.
 I tried different options but my template was rejected by WhatsApp.
+So I gave up.

 ![Screenshot (1607)](https://github.com/janaom/gcp-de-project-weather-forecast-sms-with-airflow/assets/83917694/fe0d5388-6c0d-4bd2-98d4-8d90b3009fd3)

 If you want to send notifications outside the 24-hour window without a WhatsApp Business API account, consider alternative messaging options like SMS or email.
 Twilio provides robust SMS and email messaging capabilities for notifications.
 I chose to use SMS.
 If you still want to try WhatsApp messages, setting up an account is easy.
-I added 2 versions of the code: `weather-forecast-whatsapp.py` and `weather-forecast-whatsapp-vars.py`.
+I added 2 versions of the code, check them and run with Composer/Airflow: `weather-forecast-whatsapp.py` and `weather-forecast-whatsapp-vars.py`.
 Pay attention to the format of the from/to variables: the prefix 'whatsapp' is important.

 ```python